peteroupc/peteroupc.github.io/exporand.md

 1. Set _N_ to 0.
 2. With probability 1/2, go to the next step.
 Otherwise, add 1 to _N_ and repeat this step.
 (When the algorithm moves to the next step, _N_ is a geometric(1/2) random number.)
-3. If the item at position _N_ in the uniform PSRN's fractional part (positions start at 0) is not set to a digit (e.g., 0 or 1 for base 2), set the item at that position to a digit chosen uniformly at random (e.g., either 0 or 1 for base 2), increasing the uniform PSRN as necessary.
+3. If the item at position _N_ in the uniform PSRN's fractional part (positions start at 0) is not set to a digit (e.g., 0 or 1 for base 2), set the item at that position to a digit chosen uniformly at random (e.g., either 0 or 1 for base 2), increasing the fractional part's capacity as necessary.
 (As a result of this step, there may be "gaps" in the uniform PSRN where no digit was sampled yet.)
 4. Return the item at position _N_.

 For more on why these two algorithms are equivalent, see the appendix.